osandov/drgn/docs/api_reference.rst

         :raises LookupError: if no objects with the given name are found in the given file

+    .. method:: symbol(address)

+        Get the symbol containing the given address.

+        :param int address: The address.
+        :rtype: Symbol
+        :raises LookupError: if no symbol contains the given address

     .. method:: type(name, filename=None)

         Get the type with the given name.